CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 ### Elements of a computer program

+We've seen we can issue commands to the computer using the terminal.
+However, we can make use of different programming languages.
+A programming language is a particular set of rules for writing computer instructions.
 Given our knowledge of a computer, we can go on to ask: what is a computer program?
-A computer program is a set of instructions that a computer can execute.
+A computer program is a set of instructions that a written in a specific programming language.
+A computer can read these instructions and execute them.

 A computer will store data in memory, which will be modified during the execution of the program.
 So we could think of a computer program as defining data and operations.

 :::note
 **Data** consists of information in different forms: for example, numbers and text could be different forms of data.